juergenweb/FrontendComments/README.md

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/comment-banned.png?raw=true)

-## Locking vistiors to vote (up-vote or down-vote) for a comment
+## Locking visitors to vote (up-vote or down-vote) for a comment
 This module offers the possibility to enable up- and downvotes for comments.
 Inside the inputfield configuration, you can set the time range after which a user is allowed to vote again.

 The identification of a user is done by checking his IP and his browser fingerpring.
 It is not really a 100% safe method to identify a user, but it is ok for this case.

 If a user tries to vote again within this interval, he will get a notice, that he is not allowed to vote again.

 The following image shows this scenario: Time range is set to 7 days and UIKit3 markup is selected for the output.